denten-books/plain-text/1-chapter.md

 belongs therefore to the annals of mathematical theory.
 Turing's paper continues to elicit debate because despite its mathematical language, the paper is riddled with metaphors of cognition.
 The machine compares to a human in the process of computation.
-Turing describes the state of the in terms of "states of mind," "awareness" and "memory."
+Turing describes machine states in terms of "states of mind," "awareness" and "memory."
 Without directly confronting the nature of human cognition, Turing hints at the idea of computation as a model for human thought in general.
-The literature on the so-called "computational theory of mind" cites Turing's work extensively with reason [@fodor_language_1975;
+The literature on the so-called "computational theory of mind" cites Turing's work extensively for this reason [@fodor_language_1975;
 @putnam_representation_1988].
 Bracketing for the moment the mathematical and cognitive implications of Turing's work, I want to approach the Turing machine from the perspective of a book historian and a media scholar.
 If the Turing